 If you have low stomach acid, heartburn/GERD, IBS, a gut infection, or small intestine bacterial overgrowth (SIBO), or any other underlying gut problem, you won’t be able to break down protein into amino acids as well for proper absorption.

 Essential Fatty Acid Deficiency (AA and EPA), Inflammation, and Low Back Pain

 What if your chronic recurrent low back pain is due to chronic inflammation (swelling)?

-Inflammation is necessary to fight off infections and to start the healing process when you are injured.
+Inflammation is necessary to fight off sickness and to start the healing process when you are injured.
 Inflammation in your joints and muscles will irritate your nerves and cause pain.
 As you heal, your body decreases inflammation and pain.
 If your body can’t decrease inflammation, your low back pain will become chronic.
 A well balanced diet between the essential fatty acids arachidonic acid (AA) and eicosapentaenoic acid (EPA) are important for decreasing inflammation and pain.

 An essential nutrient means we require the nutrient from our diet so our body functions properly.
 Omega-6 (i.e. arachidonic acid or AA) and omega-3 fatty acids (i.e. EPA) are essential fatty acids we get from eating animals and seafood.
 They work together to keep inflammation (swelling) at a healthy and stable level.
 High blood levels of both AA and long chain omega-3 fatty acids are associated with low levels of inflammatory markers in the blood.
 (18, 19)